 Applying for OHIP

-It is your responsibility to apply for OHIP for you and your dependants as soon as possible – ideally within the first few weeks of arriving in Canada, since there is usually a three-month waiting period before you can benefit from the program.
+It is your responsibility to apply for OHIP for you and your dependents as soon as possible – ideally within the first few weeks of arriving in Canada since there is usually a three-month waiting period before you can benefit from the program.
 You must apply for OHIP in person.

-You can get an application form at a doctor's office, a hospital, a pharmacy or an immigrant support organization.
+You can get an application form at a doctor's office, a hospital, a pharmacy, an immigrant support organization, or a Service Ontario location.
 You can also get forms from the provincial ministry responsible for health, listed in the blue pages of your telephone book.
 Please call the OHIP office at 1-800-387-5559 or (416) 314-5518 or the Ministry of Health Information Line, (905) 275-2730.

-It is your responsibility to notify the Ministry of Health and Long Term Care when you move (an on-line service is available at ontario.ca) and to update your card prior to the expiry date.
+It is your responsibility to notify the Ministry of Health and Long Term Care when you move (an on-line service is available at ontario.ca) and to update your card before the expiry date.

 University Health Insurance Plan (UHIP)